pbotros/river/README.md

 River expects several packages to be installed in the standard system-wide directories, including:

 - Python 3.7
+- Google Log (glog)

+If you're also building and installing the Ingester, you'll need:
 - Boost 1.67+
-- Google Log (glog)
-- Apache Arrow and Parquet (only if building/installing the Ingester)
+- Apache Arrow and Parquet

 Use your favorite package manager to install the above.
 For instance, on Mac OSX, run: